Congk001/Congk001/README.md

 ### Hi there 👋

+⚡I am currently working on control theory in networked systems.
+And I want to study from Github to improve my codes. for I am new in this area.

+🌱please be kind to me if I have asked some simple questions.
+And hope us a happy day!

 <!--
 **Congk001/Congk001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.